3D Printing

 • Use an enclosure to reduce warping from drafts

-• Fan speed should be 20% at maximum (higher for bridging)
+• Fan speed should be 20% at maximum (30% for bridging) but consider 0% for first layer

-• The Prusament PC Blend default is reliable but rather fast
+• The Prusament PC Blend default is reliable but can be too fast (hello warping)

 Ben Griffin